Kelllyy1/Kelllyy1/README.md

 <h1>Hi, I'm Krystal!</h1>
 <p>I love to learn about all things tech with current interests in automation, scripting, and back-end development.
-I am learning about different frameworks, have started a few projects, collabed on a few projects, but I am always looking forward to learning and collabing on more.
+I have worked on a few personal projects and collaborations, and I am always looking forward to learning and collabing on more.
 Feel free to connect on LinkedIn if you have similar interests or want to collab on a project!</p>

 <h2><br/><a href="https://github.com/Kelllyy1/Stock-Analysis">Latest Project</a></h2>
 <h2>👨‍💻 Personal Projects:</h2>